LucioC/EnhancedList/README.md

 ------------------

 - Review RecyclerView use.
 Is it being used correctly?
 Using it's full potential?
-- Update release process (how should this be released from now?)
 - Add automated tests

 ## License